jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_014
 ############

-This rule checks for a single space between the : and the **for** keyword.
+This rule checks for a single space between the colon and the **for** keyword.

 **Violation**